apify/actor-scraper/web-scraper/README.md

 where `[DATASET_ID]` is the ID of the actor's run dataset, in which you can find the Run object returned when starting the actor.
-Alternatively, you'll find the download links for the results in the Apify app.
+Alternatively, you'll find the download links for the results in Apify Console.

-To skip the `#error` and `#debug` metadata fields from the results and not include empty result records, simply add the `clean=true` query parameter to the API URL, or select the  **Clean items** option when downloading the dataset in the Apify app.
+To skip the `#error` and `#debug` metadata fields from the results and not include empty result records, simply add the `clean=true` query parameter to the API URL, or select the  **Clean items** option when downloading the dataset in Apify Console.

 To get the results in other formats, set the `format` query parameter to `xml`, `xlsx`, `csv`, `html`, etc.
 For more information, see [Datasets](https://apify.com/docs/storage#dataset) in documentation